MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/key-pipelines-concepts.md

 ## Task

 A **task** is the building block of a pipeline.
-For example, a build pipeline may consists of build tasks and test tasks, while a release pipeline will consist of deployment tasks.
+For example, a build pipeline may consist of build tasks and test tasks, while a release pipeline will consist of deployment tasks.
 Each task runs a specific job in the **pipeline**.

 ## Triggers

 A **trigger** is something that is set up to tell the pipeline when it should be run.
-You can configure a pipeline to be run upon a push to a repository, at a particular point of time, or upon the completion of another build.
+You can configure a pipeline to be run upon a push to a repository, at scheduled times, or upon the completion of another build.
 All of these are known as **triggers**.